git-ksupriya/git-ksupriya/README.md

 # About me

-- 🌱 I’m currently learning more about git and github
+- 🌱 I’m currently learning more about git and ML
-- 🤔 I’m looking for help to get started with open source coding
+- 🤔 I’m looking for help to delve into ML
 - 📫 How to reach me: on my public email
-- ⚡ Fun fact: Just finished grade 12!
+- ⚡ Fun fact: Just finished 1st sem!